-Medicare Coverage of Clinical Research
+Medicare Clinical Research Providers

 Medical Research Studies, also known as Clinical Trials, determine whether a medical treatment or device is effective and safe (common studies are cancer treatment effectiveness).
 As well as, these studies explore which groups will benefit the most from the treatment.
 Now that Medical Research studies are defined, are you covered by Medicare?
 The answer isn’t simple.

 Starting in 2014, private insurance companies were required to pay for routine costs of care delivered in clinical trials.
 A number of states have already passed similar legislation.
 The Patient Protection and Affordable Care Act, describes "routine patient costs" in clinical trials that health insurers must cover as "all items and services consistent with the coverage provided in the plan that is typically covered for a qualified individual who is not enrolled in a clinical trial."
 This includes items such as hospital visits, imaging or laboratory tests and medications.

 Analysis becomes more complicated when considering Local Coverage Determination, the policies written by local or regional fiscal intermediaries representing CMS and Medicare.
 This is where many of the pitfalls occur and where many institutions get lost, and also where state Medicare contractors make the majority of coverage decisions.
 A procedure or test may be covered in New York, but not California.